magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 ## Bella’s Profile

 She reopened Bella’s Instagram, the account she had once muted.
 The girl she had once wanted to become.

-But what she saw chilled her.

-No gym selfies, no cocktail dresses.
-Even the sexy white-shirt photo was gone.
-In its place was a woman, who cradled two children—one already in kindergarten, the other still an infant—her smile gentle but worn, as though stretched thin by sleepless nights.

-Lucy scrolled in a frenzy, searching for the Bella she remembered.
-Instead, she found a wedding portrait: Bella beside a man, plain-faced, almost homely.
-Only after staring did Lucy recognise her—the tilt of her smile, softened now, worn with care.
-The rebellion had faded into a kind of weary tenderness.
+But the Bella she remembered had been wiped away.

+No gym selfies.
+No cocktail dresses.
+The white-shirt photo—gone without a trace.
+In their place stretched a suffocating feed of family moments: children smeared with cake, Bella in sweatpants with hollow eyes, a man’s arm draped around her shoulder in photo after photo.

+Lucy scrolled faster, frantic, as though somewhere the old Bella might still be hiding.
+But every swipe only deepened the horror.
+It was as if someone had reached into her past and scrubbed it clean, leaving nothing but this weary mother, this stranger.

+She stopped at the wedding portrait.
+Bella stood beside a man whose face was so plain it felt unreal, like a placeholder left unfinished.
+And Bella’s smile—gentle, tired, compliant—was almost unrecognisable.
+The silver fire was gone.

+Lucy’s breath grew shallow.
+For an instant she wondered if she had dreamed it all: the earrings, the rebellion, the wild girl who made her heart race.
+What if Bella had never been there?
+What if Lucy had conjured her out of need, out of madness?

-"Who the hell are you, Bella?" she asked the same question once again.
+“Who the hell are you?” she whispered—but the words trembled, as if spoken not to Bella, but to herself.

-Lucy looked in the mirror and startled herself.
-She too had aged.
-Yet the outline of that girl from years ago still lingered.

-Her hand hovered over the message button.
-But every word felt like an intrusion.
-She closed the app.
+Her reflection in the black glass of her phone startled her: older, worn, haunted.
+She slammed the app shut, heart hammering, terrified not only that Bella was gone— but that she might never have existed.

 ---